Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: Theory

 \item[(ii)] Suppose the model is severely ill-posed.
 Then: there is a universal constant $C_{\ref{lepski2}}'$ for which

 \end{enumerate} \end{corollary}

 \begin{remark} \normalfont The convergence rates in Theorem~\ref{lepski2} and Corollary~\ref{cor:lepski2} are the minimax rates for estimating $h_0$ and $\partial^a h_0$ under sup-norm loss; see \cite{chen2018optimal}.
 Hence, $\hat h_{\tilde J}$ and $\partial^a \hat h_{\tilde J}$ converge at the minimax rate in both the mildly and severely ill-posed cases.
-Case (i) encompasses nonparametric regression as a special case with $\varsigma = 0$. \end{remark}
+Case (i) encompasses nonparametric regression as a special case with $\varsigma = 0$.
+To the best of our knowledge, Theorem \ref{lepski2} and Corollary \ref{cor:lepski2} are the first results on adaptive estimation in sup-norm for NPIV and, more generally, ill-posed inverse problems with unknown operator. \end{remark}

-To the best of our knowledge, Theorem \ref{lepski2} and Corollary \ref{cor:lepski2} represent the first results on adaptive estimation in sup-norm for NPIV models and, more generally, ill-posed inverse problems with unknown operator.
+\begin{remark} \normalfont Our procedure requires the B-spline order $r$ to satisfy $r \geq \lfloor p \rfloor + 1$ for exact minimax rate adaptivity.
+If the true $p$ is larger so that $r < \lfloor p \rfloor + 1$, then our method is still ``adaptive'' in the sense that it yields consistent estimates of $h_0$ and its derivatives without requiring prior knowledge of the true smoothness of $h_0$ or the strength of the instruments.
+In this case the data-driven estimators $\hat h_{\tilde J}$ and $\partial^a \hat h_{\tilde J}$ will converge at the rates presented in Theorem~\ref{lepski2} and Corollary~\ref{cor:lepski2} with $p = r$.
+Thus, our procedure should be attractive to applied researchers who often use a relatively low choice of $r$ in applications.
+For instance, \cite{ABB} use linear splines ($r = 2$).
+While in principle our method could be extended to let $r$ become large, known results from approximation theory imply that the basis becomes ill-conditioned (i.e., collinear) as $r$ increases (see, e.g., \cite{Lyche1978} and \cite{Scherer1999}).
+As a consequence, the resulting procedure would be less numerically stable than with smaller $r$. \end{remark}